 - Personal Computer Skills: Basic personal computer skills are required as well as the ability to learn word processing, spreadsheet and other software used by the department.

 - Drug Testing: The Port Gamble S’Klallam Tribe is a “Drug Free Workplace” environment.
-Must participate in a pre-screen drug test of either urine of hair follicle.Other: United States Citizen.
+Must participate in a pre-screen drug test of either urine or hair follicle.

 - Regularly required to finger, handle, reach with hands and arms